ol-bones/Wren-Field-Test/README.md

 >_Use common sense to define your rules about which sheep can breed with each other_

-I’m unfamiliar with the social stigmas of sheep society, so sheep may interbreed.
+I’m unfamiliar with the social stigmas of sheep society, so sheep may inbreed.
 In order to prevent this and to allow for cows and pigs to coexist in the field, I would change the data structure to have a base Animal class, and use the component design pattern to give male and females their respective breeding capabilities as well as species specific functionality.

-Animals would contain an array of their children and to prevent interbreeding an algorithm  would test for a suitable distance in the tree.
+Animals would contain an array of their children and to prevent inbreeding/interbreeding an algorithm  would test for a suitable distance in the tree.

 I’d also use a unit testing framework to test the javascript functionality.